 This node creates a linear composition between two masks.
 For each value, the value of the output mask is equal to the value of the first input mask multiplied by the first coefficient, plus the value of the second input mask multiplied by the second coefficient.
 The second input mask is scaled to fit the size of the first input mask.
 The third input mask corresponds to the coefficient of the manual blend.

-To add a node, right click in the Graph Editor and select Create Node > Mask Composition > Blend.
+To add a node, right-click in the Graph Editor and select Create Node > Mask Composition > Blend or use the keyboard shortcut NMBL (Node Mask BLend).

 Double click on the node to open its parameters: